Labour’s New Towns: Where Could They Be and How Likely Are They?

 “The unifying principle will be that each of the new settlements will contain at least 10,000 homes, although we expect a number to be far larger in size.
 Collectively, we expect they could provide hundreds of thousands more homes in the decades to come.”

-The latest update from the New Towns Taskforce revealed its moving onto phase two of its work: exploring locations for new towns.
-Specifically, it is: “focusing on areas ripe for early intervention as part of a first initial wave, alongside the longer-term pipeline.
+As we pushed into 2025, the New Towns Taskforce revealed it was moving onto phase two of its work: exploring locations for new towns.
+Specifically, it started: “focusing on areas ripe for early intervention as part of a first initial wave, alongside the longer-term pipeline.
 Location selection for new towns should be strategically rational, supported wherever possible by existing infrastructure and ideally with local support to ensure successful development.

 “We will also be undertaking further analysis to understand the impact of different delivery and funding models, as well as the approach to land acquisition and placemaking, to inform our final recommendations for government[3].”